How to Fix ‘sudo apt-get command not found’ on macOS

 xcode-select --install

-Installing the xcode command-line tool
+Installing the Xcode command-line tool

-Downloading MacPorts from site
+Downloading MacPorts from the site

 sudo port selfupdate